DIY RV Camper Remodel Journey.

 Everything got covered in material!
 Even the insides of the cabinets!

-The picture below, I was getting ready to paint the top of camper with my favorite painting tool.
+The picture below, I was prepping to paint the top of camper with my favorite painting tool.
 I used this tape to cover the areas not needing paint.
-I lightly sanded with a very fine sand sponge, then primed with this, to make the Advance High Gloss Paint adhere better.
+I lightly sanded with a very fine sand sponge, then primed with this paint to make the Advance High Gloss Paint adhere better.

-The top of the Scamp looks beautiful!
-You can really see the amazing shine on the high gloss paint.
+The top of the Scamp looks beautiful with the high-gloss finish!
+You can really see the amazing shine.

 The BLING on the kitchen... and it's all about adding the bling, ... this little accessory made the kitchen pop and one of my favorite part of the kitchen remodel!
-I replaced the black double lined stickers, throughout the trailer with this Diamond Bling!
+I replaced the original black, double lined stickers, throughout the trailer with this Diamond Bling!

 I looked on Amazon for thick bench cushions, similar to this and this, which I found to be cheaper than making them myself!

-OH..... don't throw those ugly old cushion covers away,, I washed mine (3 times) and sold them on Ebay to buyers wanting to remodel Scamps to original!
+OH.....
+DO NOT THROW AWAY those ugly old cushion covers!!
+I washed mine (3 times) and sold them on Ebay to buyers wanting to remodel Scamps to original!
 I can't believe they sold, in fact, there was a bidding war!
 And to think I almost threw them away!

 I added lots of colorful pillows like these and these.